Kaplan-Lab-Pitt/Thiolutin/README.md

 # Thiolutin
-Scripts for manuscript on thiolutin treatment of yeast The scripts work sequentially on samples working from fastq through generating heatmaps generated for figures The scripts are run sequentially with input being the output of the preceding script Order of scripts is annotated by the prefixes.
-Scripts also require additional files to run, such as bedFileIDs.txt and sampleInfo.csv
+Scripts for manuscript on thiolutin treatment of yeast.
+The scripts work sequentially on samples working from fastq through generating heatmaps generated for figures.
+The scripts are run sequentially with input being the output of the preceding script.
+Order of scripts is annotated by the prefixes.
+Scripts also require additional files to run, such as bedFileIDs.txt and sampleInfo.csv.
-Examples of above files are also provided
+Examples of above files are also provided.

 1_fastq_trimming.sh performs FastQC on fastq files and trims adaptors with paired and unpaired read output